 Barely a couple of months into the launch of Samsung’s flagship Galaxy S9, the world has already turned its eyes towards the next in line – Samsung Galaxy S10.

 Marking the 10th anniversary of the company’s flagship series, the Galaxy S10 is touted to be one of the most significant releases in the tech giant’s history.
+As phone case manufacturers release the new S10 cases we get a better understanding of how sleek the design will be.
 It has been given the codename ‘Beyond’, highlighting Samsung’s intention to launch a device that defies the norm and blows its competitors, such as the iPhone X, out of the market.

 We have rounded up all the news and rumours that have been doing the rounds regarding the release date, specifications and price of the Samsung Galaxy S10.